Skip to content

 Coffey detail

-Michael Coffey blurs the line between carpenter and sculptor.
-A self-taught master with a career over fifty years in the making, Coffey has consistently broken the boundaries of style and functionality in the decorative arts.
+Michael Coffey blurred the line between carpenter and sculptor.
+A self-taught master with a career of over sixty years, Coffey consistently broke the boundaries of style and functionality in the decorative arts.

-Born and raised in New York City, Coffey initially made a career as a social worker before pursuing art seriously in 1972.
-Teaching himself theory and practice, he was influenced enormously by the examples made by the likes of Wendell Castle, Walker Reed, George Nakashima, Sam Maloof, and others.
+Born and raised in New York City, Coffey initially served as a social worker before pursuing art seriously in 1972.
+He taught himself theory and practice, and took inspiration from icons like Wendell Castle, Walker Reed, George Nakashima, Sam Maloof, and others.

-In 1978, Coffey first presented his Aphrodite rocking chair (pictured above), a monumental oblong curved piece of wood which excited the market and solidified Coffey’s reputation for creativity and skill.
+In 1978, Coffey first presented his Aphrodite rocking chair, a monumental curved wood form that excited the market and launched his reputation for creativity and skill on a grand scale.

-Coffey’s work stresses the relationship shared by people with their furniture.
-Coffey considers himself an artist, but draws a distinction between impersonal visual arts and furnishings.
-It is important to him that his creations can be used.
+That piece, like all of his work, stresses the relationship shared by people with their furniture.
+Coffey considered himself an artist, but drew a distinction between impersonal visual arts and furnishings.
+It was important for him that his creations be used.

-For Coffey, defying expectations is an important aspect of producing work.
-Abandoning symmetry in his designs, he prefers to create hollows and rounded shapes which people can fill.
-To Coffey’s eye, a piece which is perfectly symmetrical is also “quiet,” and does nothing to arouse questions or feelings in the mind of the viewer.
+For Coffey, defying expectations has been an important aspect of producing work.
+Eschewing symmetry in his designs, he preferred to carve hollows and rounded shapes which people can fill.
+To Coffey’s eye, a piece which is perfectly symmetrical is overly “quiet,” and does nothing to arouse questions or feelings in the mind of the viewer.

-For a look into Michael Coffey's artistic process, please click anywhere on the text of this sentence.
+For a look into Michael Coffey's artistic process, please click here.

 American Fine Art Fair, Palm Beach, FL 2012; Design Miami/Basel, Switzerland 2011; Design Miami, Miami, FL 2010 & 11; International Contemporary Furniture Fair, NYC 2011; SOFA Chicago, Chicago, IL 2011; Pavilion of Art and Design, NYC 2011; Paris, France 2011; London, England 2009 & 11; Wright 20, Modern Design, Chicago, III.
 2006 & 09; Solo/Rago, Lambertsville, N.J.
 2006 & 08; Christie's 20th Century Art & Decorative Design, New York, NY 2005 & 06; Sotheby's, Important 20th Century Design, New York, NY 2003 & 06; Rago Arts and Auction Center, Lambertsville, NJ 2002 & 07; Philadelphia Furniture Show, Philadelphia, PA 1995 & 96; Crafts Philadelphia, Philadelphia, PA 1993; Crafts Park Avenue, The Armory, New York, NY 1992 & 95; Fitchburg Art Museum, Fitchburg, MA 1991; ACC Craft Fair, Baltimore, MD 1989 & 93; American Craft at the Armory, New York, NY 1987 & 91; Stratton Arts Festival, Stratton, VT 1979, 1983 & 84; ACC Craft Fair, W. Springfield, MA 1984 & 90; Delaware Art Museum, Wilmington, DE 1976 & 83; Northeast Craft Fair at Rhinebeck, NY 1976 & 83; Bennington Art Museum, Bennington, VT 1982; Columbia Museum of Art, Columbia, SC 1982; St. Louis Art Museum, St. Louis, MO 1982; Schenectady Museum, Schenectady, NY 1982l; Brockton Art Museum, Brockton, MA 1981; League of New Hampshire Craftsmen, Manchester, NH 1978 & 81; Museum of Fine Arts, Springfield, MA 1981; Cooper Hewitt Museum, New York, NY 1980; Philadelphia Craft Show, Philadelphia, PA 1980; International Craft Show, Coliseum, New York, NY 1979; Museum of Contemporary Crafts, New York, NY 1979; Newport Art Association, Newport, RI 1979; J. M. Kohler Arts Center, Sheboygan, WI 1978; Marietta College Crafts National, Marietta, OH 197578; Designer Craftsmen Guild, Fort Wayne, IN 1976; Artist Craftsmen of New York, NY 1967–74; American Crafts Council, New York, NY 197273; Worcester Craft Center, Worcester, MA 197273; University Art Gallery, SUNY at Binghamton, NY 1971; Stamford Museum, Stamford, CT 1970.